elfhosted/elfhosted.com/docs/faq.md

 ### Why are some apps priced higher than others?

 Apps are priced based on their resource consumption.
 "Heavier" apps consume more resources, and are priced accordingly.

-### How do I swap an app?

-View the bundled apps in [your subscription](https://store.elfhosted.com/my-account/subscriptions/).
-Remove any apps you don't want, and add new apps you **do** want.
-Changes are effected immediately.

 ## General